microsoft/qlib/docs/component/report.rst

 .. note::
     - Auto Correlation
-        -
+        - The `Pearson correlation coefficient` series between the latest `prediction scores` and the `prediction scores` `lag` days ago of stocks in portfolio on each trading day.
-         The `Pearson correlation coefficient` series between `label` and `prediction score` of stocks in portfolio.
+        - The graphics reports can be used to estimate the turnover rate.

 .. image:: ../_static/img/analysis/analysis_model_auto_correlation.png
     :align: center